| PPI OPEN PATENT LICENSE Version 0.1.11 (Note: Online edits to this version number still being made.) WORK IN PROGRESS

 Open Patent Pool 5, even if the patent was applied-for

 or granted after the organization withdrew from Option 5.
+However, this license does not attempt to impose

 agreements about patents for ideas and discoveries not